Detailed Description of the PhD Application and Selection Procedure

 • Selection of the key co-supervisor: The postdoc and the primary KR discuss and select the most suitable co-supervisor from among the KRs of the CoE.
 Ideally, the co-supervisor will also act as a collaborator on the proposed research project.

 • Research plan development: The primary supervisor and co-supervisor meet with the postdoc fellow to discuss the research plan that matches the scope of the CoE.
-Then, the postdoc fellow develops a 5-page research proposal, including detailed experimental plans.
+Then, the postdoc fellow develops a research proposal, including detailed experimental plans.
 Creativity and independence are highly valued, and fellows are encouraged to incorporate new ideas and leverage their unique expertise.

-Postdoc start date: Flexible, October 2025 – January 2026.
+Postdoc start date: Flexible, from November 2025

 Contact person: For further inquiries please contact Katalin Szigeti, PhD, the Training Unit Coordinator of the CoE (margit.katalin.szigeti@univie.ac.at).